aliawa/packetcraft/README.txt

 - send:
 name:                                       # retrieve saved packet with this name and send it
-save: name                                  # save the packet for future use with name
+save: name                                  # save the packet for future use with name if send fails exception is thrown to indicate the test has failed

 - loop
 loop acts like a do-while loop.
 The body is executed at least